Shyam-V-A/shyam-v-a.github.io/README.md

 3. Azure Language Translation
 4. Azure Static Web App

-  The entire Application is mainly focused on making efficient use of Microsoft Azure and mainly its Cognitive Services.
+  The entire Application is mainly focused on efficiently using Microsoft Azure and its Cognitive Services.

-### The description of building the project loically is given below.
+### The description of building the project logically is given below.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1.